-The Business Program invites applications from individuals interested in teaching the following undergraduate course in the Intersession 2014 semester (May 12- June 25, 2014).
+The Environmental Studies program invites applications from individuals interested in teaching the following undergraduate course in the Intersession 2015 semester.

 Location: Grenfell Campus

 Politics and the Environment is an examination of the environmentalist movement, interest groups, and green parties; the impact of environmentalism on conventional parties and public opinion; and the dynamics of support for and opposition to the achievement of environmentalist objectives.

 For further information regarding this course please visit http://www.grenfell.mun.ca/social-science/environmental-studies

 Qualifications: Ph.D. or Master’s degree in Political Science or Environmental Studies or a related field.
 Preference may be given to candidates with previous post-secondary teaching experience.

 To apply for this position: Please submit a letter of application, curriculum vitae and the names of referees, electronically or in writing to:

 Dr. Sandra Wright, Head

 Tel: (709) 639-2543 Fax: (709) 639-8125